scholarslab/scholarslab.github.io/collections/_posts/2024-08-22-gis-workshops-fall-2024.md

 date: 2024-08-22
 layout: post
 slug: gis-workshops-fall-2024
 title: "Mappers Delight.
-Boogie on in to our Fall GIS workshops"
+Boogie on in to our Fall GIS workshops."
 category: announcement
 ---